 Whether we're painting murals, beautifying parks, visiting a museum, writing poems and songs, choreographing dances, or producing plays, this program challenges our scholars in fun and relevant ways while providing them with guided instruction from skilled artists and support from dedicated mentors.
 Through the arts, our scholars make connections to themselves, their communities, and the world at large in order to shape their stories and determine their destinies.
 Create Days are an empowering resource for young people from systemically under-resourced communities and at-risk environments.

 Giving our scholars a healthy outlet for self-expression, community, and emotion has been essential to our strategy since day one.
 Arts education plays a vital role in improving academic skills, cognitive ability, critical thinking, and verbal skills.
 Increased motivation, concentration, confidence, and teamwork are additional byproducts of arts education (source).
 Additionally, the arts provide perspective outside of the everyday world our scholars are often faced with.
 Art helps provide them with a positive, constructive, meaningful outlook.
 Russell Simmons said “Art allows people a way to dream their way out of their struggle.”
 We agree, and to take it a step further: the struggle requires art to make it not only worthwhile, but more powerful.

-This program has been funded in part by the Arts and Education Council and the Regional Arts Commission.
+This program has been funded in part by the Arts and Education Council, We Raise Foundation, The Luminary, Regional Arts Commission, and Caddis Life.
 Art supplies and music equipment is donated by Flanagan Paint & Supply and Play It Forward STL, as well as by many generous individuals.